bradyhouse/house/fiddles/node/fiddle-0031-SpawnProcess/README.md

 ### Description

 What's possible in node by itself?
 What is its core?
 Lets start with the `child_process` spawn function.
-Specifically, can spawn be used to see contents of the running script (reflection)?  `riddle me a fiddle`.
+Specifically, can spawn be used to see contents of the running script (reflection)?
+Yup, `riddle me a fiddle`.

 ### Use Case<a name="use-case"></a>

-1. Install all dependencies `npm install`
-2. Startup the service `npm start`
+1. Startup the service `npm start`
-3. This should produce following on output on the command line --
+2. This should produce following on output on the command line --

           const spawn = require('child_process').spawn,
             clear = spawn('clear'),